seal256/splendor/README.md

-# MCTS with policy netwok for Splendor table game
+# Monte Carlo Tree Search with Policy Network for Splendor table game

-Wide and shallow or thick and toll?
-This is the question that is on the mind of every Splendor player around the world.
-They are thinking about their card stacks of course.
-AI model could give us an answer if trained in an AlphaZero style.
-This repo is moving towards obtaining a pure "self play from scratch" solution for Splendor.
+Wide and shallow or tall and thin?
+Every Splendor player faces this strategic dilemma when building their card tableau.
+This repository explores whether an AlphaZero-inspired approach can provide the optimal answer through pure self-play reinforcement learning.
+We implement a neural network-guided Monte Carlo Tree Search (MCTS) system that learns to play limited Splendor variant from scratch, progressively improving its strategy through self-play.

 ## Table of Contents